lunarlaunchlabs/sports-move/README.md

 ## Usage Guide

+### Choose Your Wallet Method

+**Option A: Invisible Wallet (Recommended for New Users)**
+1. Click "Sign In" on the Sports Move website
+2. Sign in with email or Google via Clerk
+3. Your wallet is created automatically — no setup needed!
+4. Gas fees are sponsored — betting is completely free

-### 1. Install Nightly Wallet
+**Option B: Nightly Wallet (For Crypto Users)**

-Download from [nightly.app](https://nightly.app/) and install the browser extension.
+1. Download from [nightly.app](https://nightly.app/) and install the browser extension

-### 2. Connect to Testnet

-In Nightly wallet settings, switch to Movement Network testnet.
+2. In Nightly wallet settings, switch to Movement Network testnet

-### 3. Connect Wallet

-Click "Connect Wallet" on the Sports Move website.
+3. Click "Connect Wallet" on the Sports Move website

 ### 4. Get smUSD from Faucet